ghernanbustos/DL-Classification-JournalSubmiss/README.md

 ## Measuring Algorithm Execution Time

-To measure execution time, run the script `timeMeasure.m` to calculate DL computation time, where each processing time value represents the average of 100 algorithm executions.
+To measure execution time, run the script `timeMeasure.m` where each processing time value represents the average of 100 algorithm executions.

 ## File Table List: